Skip to content

 # RESEND_FROM_EMAIL=KANAP <noreply@yourdomain.com>

-# EMAIL (optional - SMTP, Phase 2)
+# EMAIL (optional - SMTP, single-tenant only)

 # SMTP_HOST=smtp.company.com